Mission and History

-Our mission at CCWT is to generate evidence, educational programs, and research tools that promote the career development and wellness of students as they seek post-graduate success.
-In this work we center and amplify the voices and interests of all students, especially those historically marginalized in higher education and the labor market, with the aim to facilitate institutional and societal change.
+CCWT conducts and supports research and program development to generate evidence, educational programs, tools, and resources that promote the career development and wellness of students as they transition to the workforce.
+In this work we center and amplify the voices and interests of all students, including those historically marginalized in higher education and the labor market, with the aim of activating institutional and societal change.

-CCWT is committed to cultivating a community of scholars, practitioners and students through public seminars and symposia, applied research, and customized technical assistance to postsecondary institutions around the world.
-In conducting these activities, the Center’s guiding principle is to re-position research, practice, and policymaking on college-workforce issues from an exclusive focus on workforce and employers’ needs to instead prioritize the interests, perspectives, and well-being of all college and university students.
-Specifically, the Center aims to provide an outlet for the voices, interests, and experiences of students who have traditionally lacked representation in these debates, including but not limited to: students of color, low-income students, LGBTQ students, first-generation students, and adult students.
+To achieve this mission, CCWT is committed to cultivating a community of scholars, practitioners, and students through programming, public seminars, webinars, conferences, and symposia, applied research, and customized technical assistance to postsecondary institutions around the world.
+In conducting these activities, CCWT’s guiding principle is to prioritize the interests, perspectives, and well-being of college and university students.
+Our work re-frames the discourse on research, practice, and policymaking on college-workforce issues away from an exclusive focus on workforce and employers’ needs.
+Specifically, CCWT aims to center the voices, interests, and experiences of students who have traditionally lacked representation in these conversations.

 Besides documenting the experiences of students making the college-to-workforce transition, research and policy analysis conducted under the auspices of CCWT will also focus on identifying effective strategies and policies for teaching, work-based learning, advising, hiring, and training that facilitate student and employee acquisition of 21st century competencies and favorable employment outcomes.
-In addition, research will also encompass comparative analyses of student experiences with college-workforce pathways across municipal, regional and national borders—“particularly in Minority Serving Institutions (MSIs) and in East Asia”—in order to shed light on promising practices and important differences across institutional and socio-cultural contexts.
+In addition, research will also encompass comparative analyses of student experiences with college-workforce pathways across municipal, regional, and national borders in order to shed light on promising practices and important differences across institutional and socio-cultural contexts.

 History of CCWT